TechFun4/nguyen/README.md

 # Mr. Nguyen's Website

 Hello students, parents, and teachers!
 I am TechFun, and I welcome you to the source code of Mr. Nguyen's Website!
 Free free to dig into the files!
-The website is currently hosted on https://mrnguyen.cf.
+The website is currently hosted on <a href="https://mrnguyen.cf" target="_blank">https://mrnguyen.cf</a>.

 ## How It Works